Schedule a Consultation

 How To "Park" A Conversation

-relationship therapy Jun 20, 2025
+relationship therapy

 Navigating courageous and difficult conversations in a relationship can be tricky.
-While I spend much of my time working with couples, helping them have better, more connected conversations, it's not just about what you say, but also when you say it.
+While I spend much of my time working with couples, helping them have better, more connected conversations, it is not just about what you say, but also when you say it.
 Sometimes, trying to force a conversation when one or both partners aren't in the right headspace can do more harm than good.

 When (and How) Not to Talk